Chocolate Peanut Butter Balls square featured image

 • 12 oz bag of chocolate chips

-• 2 tbsp paraffin wax, grated NOTE: you can substitute this with Candy Melts – then you would leave out the paraffin wax.
+• 2 tablespoons paraffin wax grated (You can substitute this with Candy Melts – then you would leave out the paraffin wax)

 • sprinkles optional